NupurRana05/Power-BI-dashboard/README.md

 Sum of Sales:- Shows the total revenue generated.
 Sum of Quantity:- Reflects the total number of items sold.
 Sum of Profit:- Indicates the total profit earned.
-Sum of Discount:-Displays the total discounts applied
+Sum of Discount:-Displays the total discounts applied.

 Slicer:

 I created a Slicer to display the state then We check sales profit state wise.The slicer provides an interactive way for users to focus on specific states within the data.
 By selecting a particular state.